dbt-opiner/dbt-opiner/README.md

 If by some case your models are all in the same schema (for example in CI) and that schema is not found, a check by prefixes will be used. **Prefixes can't be ommited**.
 If you don't use prefixes, use a generic one like `foo`.

 If no pairs are specified, the opinion will be skipped.

 ---
 ---
+### Documentation files opinions

+#### yaml files should have n docs [[source](https://github.com/dbt-opiner/dbt-opiner/blob/main/dbt_opiner/opinions/D001_yaml_docs_should_have_n_docs.py)]

+Applies to yaml files that contain dbt nodes documentation.

+Yaml files used for documentation should have a limited number of models or sources.

+Although dbt allows to put multiple nodes inside the same yaml file, having a limited ammount of nodes per yaml file makes it easier to find the documentation for a specific element and keeps the files short.

+This opinion checks if each yaml file containing models or sources contains more than a specified number(default 1).
+You can specify these under the `opinions_config>extra_opinions_config>D001` key in your `.dbt-opiner.yaml` file.
+    - max_n_allowed: number of docs allowed per yaml file

+---
+---